Mission & Meaning

 The Otto Bremer Foundation assists people in achieving full economic, civic and social participation in and for the betterment of their communities.

 Our mission is based on the intent of our founder, Otto Bremer.
-His vision and longstanding commitment to communities during and after the Great Depression are carried forward today through our work in the places that are homes and neighbors to Bremer banks.
+His vision and longstanding commitment to communities during and after the Great Depression are carried forward today through our work in the places that are homes to Bremer banks.
 We strive to help build healthy, vibrant communities—communities where basic needs are met, mutual regard is prized and opportunities for economic, civic and social participation are within everyone’s reach.

 We start by saying “basic needs are met,” because we understand that for any individual, meeting basic needs—like the need for food, warm and stable housing, and access to medical care—has to come first.
 Once people are able to attend to their basic needs, they are in a better position to access community resources that can help them achieve long-term economic stability.
 While the Foundation cannot address all of a community’s unmet basic needs, we are committed to partnering with organizations whose work contributes significantly to meeting those needs in Bremer communities.

 When we say “mutual regard is prized,” we mean that members of the community work together with respect and compassion to solve problems and build on opportunities.
 Bremer communities are increasingly home to people from all parts of the world and from all paths of life.
 In our vision, multiple voices are part of the conversation to ensure that solutions reflect the goals of the whole community.

 When we say “opportunities for economic, civic and social participation are within everyone’s reach,” we mean that active, vibrant community life is available to all, not just to some.

 - By “economic participation,” we mean that the community is a place of deep opportunity, where all people have the chance to build an economic foundation for themselves and their families.
 In our vision, economic opportunity means real possibilities for advancement, not just ways to scrape by.